monsoonmaelstrom/book2/book2.md

 “Yeah, I’ll do it,” Alex tells me.

 “Thanks.”
 I sigh.
 “Davy, can you make sure no one interferes?
-I don’t think anyone will, but just make sure.”
+I don’t think anyone will, but make sure.”

 He nods.